Alex-wcl/yet-another-storm-ui/README.md

 ## Dependencies

- * Need storm 0.9.2 (0.9.3 is not tested yet).
+ * Need storm 0.9.2 or 0.9.3.
 Start storm ui using "storm ui"
  * Need Maven 3 to build
  * Developed using Java 7 (Should work on Java 6)
  * Run in Tomcat (Any Java EE container should works)